 SSVP terms may range from a minimum of four weeks to a maximum of one quarter.
-It is anticipated that two to four SSVPs will be awarded during the 2022-’23 academic year for terms to be completed in the ’23-’24 academic year.
+Approximately four SSVPs per academic year will be awarded.

 Requirements of the Stanford Science Visiting Professorship

 SSVPs are specifically expected to advance and support the Stanford Science Fellows program.
 At a minimum, an SSVP must actively engage with the current Stanford Science Fellows by:

 - giving at least two seminars to current Stanford Science Fellows (SSFs) and invited guests, one on research and the other on a professional development topic of the SSVP's choosing;

 - joining SSF luncheons at the faculty club.
 Lunches provide a venue for conversing with other SSVPs, the Stanford Science Fellows, the Steering Committee, and others;